 - In Chile, high-ranked lawyer Clara Szczaranski fell in love with a well-known Jesuit priest and uni professor named Renato Hevia.
 After quite the media circus due to the objections raised by the local Cath church, he left clergy and they got married.

 - Father Cutie.
 Yes, that is his name.
 To elaborate, Cutie (a popular TV personality and up-and-coming Catholic priest in his diocese) fell in love with one of his parishioners, a single mother.
 Eventually, because of Cutie's visibility in the media, photos of them kissing on a beach were published in a tabloid.
 After some reflection, Cutie chose his girlfriend over the Catholic Church, and converted to the Episcopalian faith so he could marry her and continue working as a priest.
 They're still Happily Married and have two children together.

-- Martin Luther and his wife were once a Monk and Nun until that whole Protestant business.
+- Martin Luther and his wife Catherine were once a Monk and Nun until that whole Protestant business.